Tip #1 - Plan, plan, plan.

 Before strategizing on “campaign ideas” set Specific, Measurable, Assignable, Relevant, and Time-based goals.
 The launch of a new campaign could be a complete flop or a complete success, in reality, you shouldn’t be afraid of launching unsuccessful campaigns, as long as you are able to come up with valuable insights at the end of those occasions.
 The insights cannot be valuable if you don’t know what you are measuring against.

-This principle seems very basic but our experience shows that as teams get carried away in the day to day execution of content or strategizing new campaigns, they get carried away with the execution and not as much time reflecting on the results.
+This principle seems very basic but our experience shows that as teams get carried away in the day-to-day execution of content or strategizing new campaigns, they get carried away with the execution and not as much time reflecting on the results.
 Are you trying to increase orders?
 Subscriptions?
 Simply create brand awareness?
 How will success or failure look like, set measurable performance indicators.

-Tip #3 - Test, Test and Test
+Tip #3 - Test, Test and Test Your Campaigns

 Testing is crucial in the digital world.
 Back in the day, whereas marketers had to do magic to measure the impact of a flyer or a billboard on a major highway – today’s digital strategies allow us to access real-time metrics on the performance of a campaign.
 Testing is an added feature that allows to further take advantage of the real-time visibility of data and that is setting a control version and a test version in order to determine best practices for a given audience.